kushalmahapatro/infospect/CONTRIBUTION.md

-# Contributing to [PUBM]
+# Contributing to [Infospect]

-Thank you for considering contributing to [PUBM]!
+Thank you for considering contributing to [Infospect]!
 We appreciate your interest and support.
 This document outlines the guidelines and process for contributing to this project.
 By participating in this project, you agree to abide by these guidelines.

 ## Table of Contents